PENETRATION TESTING (PEN TESTING)

 A qualified technical security firm can provide your business or organization with a comprehensive technical security assessment to identify weaknesses and potential risks that could compromise the enterprise network and systems.
 This assessment should include the following security components: vulnerability assessment, web application assessment, and penetration testing,

-A vulnerability assessment is the process of identifying, quantifying and prioritizing weaknesses and potential risks that could compromise the enterprise network and systems.
+A vulnerability assessment is a process of identifying, quantifying and prioritizing weaknesses and potential risks that could compromise the enterprise network and systems.
 These vulnerabilities may be caused by unpatched or obsolete software or poorly configured systems.
 A vulnerability assessment will provide insight into areas that are exploitable by both authorized users and attackers.

 Penetration Testing Demystified